DonKracho/ESPHome-component-433MHz-Sensor-Hub/README.md

 and accumulated sum of the last 48h.

 if you want to get outdoor weather values like temperature, humidity and precipation, decoding these low power rf sensors may be the smartest way to go.
-The sensors are chaep and accurate and designed for outdoor use.
-The batteriess last for at leat 18 month.
-Don't get me wrong, I'am a fan of DIY sensors too, but many existing products do the job better.
+The sensors are cheap and accurate and designed for outdoor use.
+The batteries last for at least 18 month.
+Don't get me wrong, I'm a fan of DIY sensors, but many existing products do the job better and at lower price.

 Wiring diagram:
 ![Wiring diagram](docs/wiring-diagram.png)